soxueren/atsd/docs/administration/timezone.md

 ## Viewing the Time Zone

-The current timezone is displayed on **Admin: System Information** page.
+The current timezone is displayed on the **Admin: System Information** page.

 ![](images/timezone.png)